 Driving time: 7 hours (350km)

 Today is one of the most important days of our journey.
 In the morning, we’ll visit Tashilhunpo Monastery, the house of the Panchen Lama.
 Right after breakfast, we’ll leave the town of Shigatse.
 First, we drive to Lhatse, a beautiful village where we stop at lunch.
-Although we are constantly gaining altitude, you will feel comfortable inside the luxurious vehicle.
+Although we constantly gain altitude, you will feel comfortable inside the luxurious vehicle.

 After lunch, we’ll pass Tsola Pass and Gyatso La Pass before entering Mt.
 Everest National Nature Reserve.
 The views are even more stunning from the Gawula Pass(5198m).
-After a short stop here, we continue the New zigzag road to North Everest base camp.
+After a short stop, we continue the New zigzag road to North Everest base camp.
 Soon, you’ll meet up to gaze at Mt.
 Everest peak.
 Dwelling at the base of the world’s tallest mountain is a blessing.

 Overnight in Everest base camp or nearby monastery or lodge

 Meals: BreakfastNote: Tips for the day: Carry a warm coat, and drink a lot of water, probably warm water

 Altitude: 2,700 metres

 Driving time: 8 hours (370km)